 Werner Mischke, D.D.
 (Hon.
 Causa), has been serving with Mission ONE since 1992.
-He is Executive Vice President and Director of Training Ministries.
+He currently serves as Interim President and Director of Training Ministries.
 Mission ONE’s purpose is to train and mobilize the Church, focusing on cross-cultural partnerships to engage the unreached and serve the poor and oppressed.
 Mission ONE’s indigenous partners serve in evangelism, church planting and holistic ministries in such countries as Ethiopia, Kenya, Sudan, Lebanon, Syria, India, Pakistan, and Thailand.
 Mission ONE is engaged in a long-term vision to help its partners develop sustainability through “missional business” strategies.

 In August 2017, Werner received a Doctorate in Divinity (Hon.
 Causa) from Hindustan Bible Institute and College, Chennai, India.